School Zone Signage

 There is one easy way to avoid a ticket…don't speed.

-Cameras are currently installed at nine schools:
+Cameras are currently installed at fourteen schools: